Images of the Ultra-High Energy Cosmic Rays from Point Sources: Introduction

 After years of observation, Auger and TA see several anomalies in the sky that look like hot spots with a radius of 10-20 degrees.
 These hot spots can be images of nearby point sources, disturbed both in Galactic and extragalactic magnetic fields.

 Previous studies have explored the effects of intergalactic magnetic fields on the trajectories of UHECRs.
-One such study, \cite{Y_ksel_2012}, investigated the Centaurus A UHECR excess and its potential connection to the local extragalactic magnetic field.
-This study shows that, assuming a proton composition, the strength of the extragalactic magnetic field should be at least 20 nG.
-The latter value is in conflict with existing observational constraints \cite{Pshirkov:2015tua,Katz:2021iou,Jedamzik:2018itu}.
-In present work we assume a high but realistic magnetic field strength.
+One such study, \citet{Y_ksel_2012}, investigated the Centaurus A UHECR excess and its potential connection to the local extragalactic magnetic field.
+This study shows that, assuming a proton composition, the strength of the extragalactic magnetic field should be at least 20 nG. {This value} value is in conflict with existing observational constraints \citep{Pshirkov:2015tua,Katz:2021iou,Jedamzik:2018itu}.
+In {the} present work we assume a high but realistic magnetic field strength.

-Main goal of the present study is to show that the observed 10-20 degree radius hot spots in UHECR data can be signals from nearby point sources, disturbed both in Galactic and intergalactic magnetic field.
-In particular, we show examples of sources, which can explain TA hot spot.
-We show that caustic-like pattern of intergalactic magnetic field amplify small number of sources in filaments and knots and at the same time reduce contribution of most of nearby sources.
+{The} main goal of the present study is to show that the observed 10-20 degree radius hot spots in {the} UHECR data can be signals from nearby point sources, disturbed both in {the} Galactic and intergalactic magnetic field.
+In particular, we show examples of sources, which can explain {the} TA hot spot.
+We show that {a} caustic-like pattern {arising after propagation through the} intergalactic magnetic field amplif{ies} small number of sources in filaments and knots and at the same time reduce{s the} contribution of most of {the} nearby sources.